cbestiva/design-for-developers-starter-kit/design-brief.markdown

 ## A brief summary of the business / site goals.
 *What problems are you trying to solve?
 What is the purpose of the app?
 (2-3 sentences)* Noel and his father, Benjamin, are both attorneys who would like to a website built for their practice.
-They would like to inform people who they are, the services they provide, and allow clients to contact them throug their site.
+They would like to inform people who they are, the services they provide, and allow clients to contact them through their site.

 ## The key users.
 *Describe behaviors, expectation, knowledge, or other characteristics.
 (One sentence each)*